protocol/research-website/content/posts/202105-berkeley/index.md

 *Q: To what extent can chunking be customized per file?*

 A: Chunking is a process done by IPFS when you add a file in your local node: the chunk size chosen is the default size used by IPFS.
-This parameter can be adapted to fit the application’s requirements in private IPFS deployments.
-You can read more about chunking here in IPFS’s [UnixFS](https://docs.ipfs.io/concepts/file-systems/#unix-file-system-unixfs) and you can visualise your DAG and play around with different chunk sizes in [dag.ipfs.io](https://dag.ipfs.io).
+This parameter can be adapted by the user (using the `-s` flag in the `ipfs add` command) according to the application’s requirements.
+You can read more about chunking in IPFS’s [UnixFS](https://docs.ipfs.io/concepts/file-systems/#unix-file-system-unixfs) and you can visualise your DAG and play around with different chunk sizes in [dag.ipfs.io](https://dag.ipfs.io).

 *Q: Web 2.0 offers us many applications and a smooth user experience.
 Are we in a position today that we feel that we need to leave everything behind and move to a distributed web, or can specific applications benefit from this shift?*